Command-line tools

 attempts to contact the node at the given address to see if it's online and responding to requests.
 This can be used to check that a running network on your local node is reachable at its public address, or to make sure that a remote node can be reached before runningdrand share

-.drand util list-schemes
+.drand util remote-status

 asks for the statuses of remote networks' nodes indicated byADDRESS1 ADDRESS2 ADDRESS3...